wearep3r/backplane/README.md

 In the [examples](examples) directory you'll find examples showing how to integrate backplane with your existing services

-Change to any of the example folders and run `docker-compose up`.
+Change to any of the example folders and run `backplane install`.
 The example's `README` will hold additional information on how to use it.

 ## Development